Replacing WP-Cron with WP Toolkit (WordPress Management)

 - Log in to your cPanel and open your website's

-file using cPanel File Manager. - Add
+wp-config.phpfile using cPanel File Manager.

-above the line that saysThat’s all, stop editing!
-Happy blogging.
+define('DISABLE_WP_CRON', true);above the line that saysThat’s all, stop editing!
+Happy blogging., and then save the file:

 Use cPanel to run WP Cron